-UPDATE: Be sure to check our updated Performance Boost Tricks from time to time.
+UPDATE: Workaround for the overexposed sky and clouds is added below.
+This graphics guide will be updated on July 27 due to Sim Update 5.
+Be sure to check our updated Performance Boost Tricks from time to time.

 This is a set-up guide for the best graphics without losing too much performance of the Microsoft Flight Simulator.
 My kinda solid frames-per-second value increased noticeably, and I still maintained very good-looking visuals and terrain detail, almost no difference compared all set to Ultra.
 Of course, the benefit is tied to what kind of system you are running MSFS in, and the effect might change by future MSFS patches and optimizations by Asobo Studio.
 Hardware used for this article is Intel Core i7-9750, RTX 2060 6GB, 16GB RAM, and 512GB SSD.

 Make sure your system is up-to-date, meaning Windows 10 is version 20H2 or higher.
 Open Start menu, select Settings – Update & Security – Windows Update – Check for updates.
 Also, ensure that all the apps are up-to-date in Microsoft Store.
 In the top right-hand side corner of the Microsoft Store, click on the three-dot menu > Downloads and updates, then click Get updates > Update all.
 I do recommend turning automatic updates OFF for both Windows 10 and Microsoft Store.
 Updates rolling on the background can interfere with the performance of MSFS.